aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/styles/create-style-object-using-cellsfactory-class/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-## **Create Style object using CellsFactory class**
+## **Create a Style object using the CellsFactory class**

-The following sample code creates [Style](https://reference.aspose.com/cells/python-net/aspose.cells/style) object using [CellsFactory](https://reference.aspose.com/cells/python-net/aspose.cells/cellsfactory) class and then sets the Default Style of the workbook.
-Please download the [output excel file](5115153.xlsx) to see the results of this code for your reference.
+The following sample code creates a [Style](https://reference.aspose.com/cells/python-net/aspose.cells/style) object using the [CellsFactory](https://reference.aspose.com/cells/python-net/aspose.cells/cellsfactory) class and then sets the default style of the workbook.
+Please download the [output Excel file](5115153.xlsx) to see the results of this code for your reference.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Formatting-UsingCellsFactory-1.py" >}}